 At 12 South Recovery, we help you rediscover your purpose, rebuild your life, and find lasting freedom from addiction.
 Whether you’re just beginning your recovery or looking for support along the way, our compassionate team is ready to walk beside you—every step forward starts with a conversation.

-Call us today at 866-257-5551 or fill out our confidential contact form to speak with our admissions team, verify your insurance, and explore personalized treatment options that fit your needs.
+Call 12 South Today today or fill out our confidential contact form to speak with our admissions team, verify your insurance, and explore personalized treatment options that fit your needs.
 You don’t have to do this alone—healing begins here.